stderr-enst/jobefficiency/episodes/05_bottlenecks.md

 ::::::::::::::::::::::::::::::::::::: objectives

+After completing this episode, participants should be able to …

-- First short overview of typical "smoking guns" with regard to performance issues.
+- Name typical performance issues.
-- Find the bottlenecks in a job at hand.
+- Determine if their job is affected by one of these issues.

 ::::::::::::::::::::::::::::::::::::::::::::::::